steenk/tripledollar/README.md

     var div = $$$.queryAll('.a-class-name')[0];
 ```

-A CSS selection can also be done from an element, `element.querySelectorAll`, instead of searching the whole document, searching just a portion of the page, so the shortcuts `query` and `queryAll` can be used in this way also.
+A CSS selection can also be made from an element, `element.querySelectorAll`, instead of searching the whole document, searching just a portion of the page, so the shortcuts `query` and `queryAll` can also be used in this way.

 ```javascript
     var div = $$$('div', $$$('div#d1'), $$$('div#d2'));